A Distance-based Anomaly Detection Framework for Deep Reinforcement Learning: Results in Online Setting

-\paragraph{Different Proportions of Contamination.} We study different contamination ratios that the agent encounters in the training phase.
-We train PPO on two, four or six noisy environments among all eight parallel environments with random and OOD outliers.
-We use PCA to reduce the feature vectors to 50 dimensions, and estimate the detector using Robust MD.
-Figure~\ref{fig:Ablation_study} shows that the training performance under our robust MD detection.
-The dashed lines indicate the performance of the \textbf{Auto} baseline.
-Results show that the training performance of our detection gradually approaches the ideal performance, especially with a higher the contamination ratio.
+We train PPO in two, four, or six noisy environments with random and OOD outliers among all eight parallel environments.
+We use PCA to reduce the feature vectors to 50 dimensions and estimate the detector using Robust MD. \cref{fig:Ablation_study} illustrates that compared with the \textbf{Auto} baseline, our RMD method is robust when encountering different ratios of outliers, especially with a higher contamination ratio.
+The dashed lines in different colors represent \textbf{Auto} baselines that correspond to the different number of noisy environments.
+The training performance with our detection method gradually approaches the ideal baselines, i.e., \textbf{Auto}.